Charlie Brown's All Stars!: Music score

+No official soundtrack for Charlie Brown's All Stars! was released during its original run, though select music cues have appeared on compilation albums.
+"Air Music" was later issued as "Surfin' Snoopy" on Charlie Brown's Holiday Hits (1998), and was also repurposed in later broadcasts of A Charlie Brown Christmas during Snoopy’s doghouse decorating scene.
+A variation of "Rain, Rain, Go Away" appeared on Oh Good Grief!
+(1968).

+A remastered soundtrack album featuring original recordings and several bonus tracks was released for the first time on March 20, 2026, pairing It's Arbor Day, Charlie Brown and Charlie Brown's All Stars! in a two-in-one collection.

 Book vs. television special

 A book about the television special was published shortly after it initially aired.
 In the book, Charlie Brown tells his teammates "we don't need them," then turns and walks away as they verbally abuse him until Linus defends him, in this instance without giving a reason.
 In the book, Schroeder is not shown berating the girls and Snoopy along with Linus, although he does in the television show: "Those uniforms meant just as much to Charlie Brown as they did to you.
 Probably more!"
 At the end, Linus just comes up to Charlie wearing the new uniform on the pitchers mound and Charlie wordlessly lets him use his shirt tail to hold up against his cheek.

 Home media

 The special was first released on RCA's SelectaVision CED format in 1983 as part of the "A Charlie Brown Festival Vol. IV" compilation.
 It was also released on VHS and Betamax by Media Home Entertainment in 1984, along with It's Magic, Charlie Brown.
 It would be released again by its kids subdivision Hi-Tops Video in 1988.
 Paramount Home Media Distribution released it on VHS on January 9, 1996, along with It's Spring Training, Charlie Brown.
 Charlie Brown's All Stars! was released in DVD format on March 2, 2004, grouped with the similarly themed It's Spring Training, Charlie Brown (1992) and Lucy Must Be Traded, Charlie Brown (2003).
 On July 7, 2009, it was released in remastered form as part of the DVD box set, Peanuts 1960's Collection.
 It was again released as part of the 4K edition of It's the Great Pumpkin, Charlie Brown in 2017.

+On October 7, 2025, it was released on the DVD and Blu-Ray collection Peanuts: 75th Anniversary Ultimate TV Specials Collection along with 39 other Peanuts specials.